metabase/metabase/docs/questions/query-builder/expressions/countif.md

 CountIf([Plan] = "Basic")
 ```

-If you want to get a [conditional count by group](#conditional-count-by-group), the SQL query:
+If you want to get [conditional counts broken out by group](#conditional-counts-by-group), the SQL query:

 ```sql
 SELECT